-In collaboration with prominent and long-standing partners of FENS a new programme for European higher education – schools and training will be started in 2014.
+In collaboration with prominent and long-standing partners of FENS, new programmes for European higher education – schools and training – will be offered every year.

 FENS is the voice of European neuroscience.
-With 42 neuroscience member societies across 32 European countries, FENS as an organisation represents close to 23.000 European neuroscientists with a clear mission to advance European neuroscience education and research.
+With 44 neuroscience member societies across 33 European countries, FENS as an organisation represents 20,000 European neuroscientists with a mission to advance European neuroscience education and research.

 FENS meetings and events offer a wide range of learning- networking- and professional development opportunities.
 Learn about current topics in your field of interest, network with top figures in neuroscience, meet with your European peers whether from basic, translational or clinical neuroscience research, and share best practices with colleagues from around the world.